LuciferUchiha/georgerowlands.ch/content/garden/maths/discrete/intervals.md

 - **Supremum**: If $c$ is the smallest upper bound of $A$.
 In other words, $c$ is an upper bound of $A$ so $\forall a \in A: a \leq c$ but if $d$ is another upper bound of $A$ then $c \leq d$.
 We then write $\sup A = c$.
 - **Infimum**: If $c$ is the largest lower bound of $A$.
 In other words, $c$ is a lower bound of $A$ so $\forall a \in A: a \geq c$ but if $d$ is another lower bound of $A$ then $c \geq d$.
 We then write $\inf A = c$.

-<Image
+{{< figure
-    src="/maths/intervalsSupremumInfimum.png"
+  src="/images/maths/intervalsSupremumInfimum.png"
-    caption="A visual representation of the supremum and infimum of intervals." width={600}
+  alt="A visual representation of the supremum and infimum of intervals." caption="A visual representation of the supremum and infimum of intervals."
-/>
+>}}

 {{< callout type="proof" >}}
 For any non-empty set $A \subseteq \mathbb{R}$ that is bounded above, $\sup A$ exists and is unique.
 Similarly, if $A$ is bounded below, $\inf A$ exists and is unique.
 We can prove it is unique by assuming that there are two different supremums $c_1$ and $c_2$ of the set $A$.
 So for any upper bound $d$ it holds that